| | Biography

 come home, eat and shower and play “real” bass for

+several hours before going to bed.
 I wanted to go to MIT (Musicians Institute of Technology) but

 couldn’t afford the enrollment so I made due taking private